Seasonal Park Ranger

-- Uniform items: Uniform shirts and pants will be provided.
+- Uniform items: Uniform will be provided.
 Seasonal Rangers are responsible for providing their own black work boots.

 - CPR/First Aid Certification: Previous or existing certifications desired, but not a must.
 Site-specific certification training is provided as part of seasonal ranger training.